 Kim et al (2015) compared use of both IT and oral steroids to patients with either one alone -- this was an unblinded retrospective study -- thus the level of evidence is low.
 Combined treatment was accompanied by "significantly higher recovery rates" in patients without hypertension or diabetes.
 We find this conclusion very dubious, as Kim et al did not say how much better recovery was, and also because their study sounds like a "fishing expedition" (because they excluded hypertension or diabetes when they reported results).

 Suzuki et al (2016) reported that it doesn't matter whether steroids are given once/week for a month or 4 times a week.
 These are both fairly aggressive steroid regimens.

-Thus, the evidence doesn't seem to support IT steroids being more effective than oral steroids -- perhaps neither one makes much difference -- but presumably IT steroids are a little safer, especially in persons with diabetes.
+Thus overall, the evidence doesn't seem to support IT steroids being more effective than oral steroids, or IV steroids being better than IT steroids-- perhaps neither one makes much difference -- but presumably IT steroids are a little safer, especially in persons with diabetes.
 Our guess is that neither one is very effective, but we would expect that IT would be a little better due to higher concentrations of the drug.
 We would also expect that ongoing meta-analysis combining all of these small trials would be needed to draw any firm conclusion.
 Unfortunately, as reported by Ng et al (2014), the quality of these studies (only 5/187 were OK) is generally not very high.